-As the gang became separated, Nelson made his way to the nearby lodge of Alvin Koerner, just south of the Little Bohemia Lodge where he was nearly cornered about an hour later by agents and the local sheriff.
+During the escape, the gang became separated and Nelson came out of the woods at the nearby lodge of Alvin Koerner, just south of the Little Bohemia Lodge.
+It was here where he was nearly cornered about an hour later by agents and the local sheriff.

 They had gone there to question Koerner and had no idea Nelson was hiding in the lodge.

 Nelson came out shooting and he killed Agent Carter Baum and wounded Agent Jay Neuman and local constable Carl Christensen as the three drove up Koerner’s driveway.
 He escaped in the agents' car.